KyleRego/anki_books/docs/technical_debt.md

 # Technical debt

 Technical debt is added when the decision is made to develop quickly with the intention to return later and improve the work.
-This document trackes areas to return to and improve later.
+This document tracks areas to return to and improve later.

 ## Testing issues